Supersingular irreducible symplectic varieties: Moduli spaces of sheaves on abelian surfaces

 contains $L_1, L_{2}$, where $\cA_\eta$ is the generic fiber of $\cA$ over $W'$.
 In particular, every supersingular abelian surface $A$ admits a projective lift over $W$ such that $A$ is isogenous to the product of elliptic curves. \end{proposition}

 \begin{proof} Similar to the proof of Proposition \ref{lift}, we first consider the case that $A$ is not supersingular.
 As in \cite{LM11}, let ${\rm Def}(A; L_1, L_2)$ be the deformation functor parametrizing deformations of $A$ together with $L_1$ and $L_2$.
 For simplicity, we can assume that $L_2$ is a separable polarization.
-By deformation theory of abelian varieties, the formal deformation space ${\rm Def}(A)$ of $A$ over $W$ is isomorphic to As inspired by Grothendieck and Mumford, each $L_i$ imposes one equation $f_i$ on $W[[t_1,t_2,t_3,t_4]]$ (\emph{cf.}~\cite[\S~2.3-2.4]{Oo71}) and the forgetful functor ${\rm Def}(A;L_1,L_2)\rightarrow {\rm Def}(A)$ can be identified as the quotient map
+By deformation theory of abelian varieties, the formal deformation space ${\rm Def}(A)$ of $A$ over $W$ is isomorphic to As inspired by Grothendieck and Mumford, each $L_i$ imposes one equation $f_i$ on $W[[t_1,t_2,t_3,t_4]]$ (\emph{cf.}~\cite[\S\,2.3-2.4]{Oo71}) and the forgetful functor ${\rm Def}(A;L_1,L_2)\rightarrow {\rm Def}(A)$ can be identified as the quotient map

 Then it is easy to see that ${\rm Def}(A;L_1,L_2)$ is formally smooth over $W$ (\emph{cf.}~\cite[2.4.1]{Oo71} and \cite[Proposition 4.1]{LM11}).
 Since $W$ is Henselian, the $k$-valued point $(A; L_1, L_2)$ extends to a $W$-valued point, giving a formal lifting.
 Moreover, the formal family is formally projective.
-By the Grothendieck Existence Theorem, this lift is therefore algebraizable as a projective scheme, as desired.
+By the Grothendieck Existence Theorem, this lifting is therefore algebraizable as a projective scheme, as desired.

 If $A$ is supersingular, as in \cite[Lemma A.4]{LO15}, it suffices to show each triple $(A, L_1, L_2)$ is the specialization of an object $(A', L_1', L_2')$ of finite height along a local ring.
-In other words, we can deform an abelian surface in equi-characteristic to a non supersingular abelian surface.
+In other words, we can deform an abelian surface in equal-characteristic to a non-supersingular abelian surface.
 Consider the formal universal deformation space of $A$ over $k$.
 Similarly as above, each line bundle $L_i$ determines a divisor in $\Delta_A$.
 The complete local ring of $\Delta_A$ at $(X,L_1,L_2) $ is given by two equations $f_1,f_2$.
 Moreover, since $L_1$ is a separable polarization, the universal deformation $(\cA,\cL_1,\cL_2)$ of the triple $(A,L_1,L_2)$ is

 and it is algebraizable.
 Now, it is known that the supersingular locus in the deformations of $A$ has dimension $1$ ({\it cf}.~ \cite{LO98}).
 But the deformation space has dimension at least $2$ and hence can not lie entirely in the supersingular locus.
 The generic point of $T$ parametrizes a triple $(A', L_1',L_2')$ with $A'$ of finite height.
 This proves the assertion. \end{proof}